AshishAgnihotri96/Shine.com/README.md

 ### Pages & Features 👇

 - `Home Page`: Nav Bar with drop downs & carousel.
-- `Sign-In`: User authentication to check whether user email and password match with details existing in the database using backend.
+- `Login`: User authentication to check whether user email and password match with details existing in the database using backend.
 - `Search`: User can search for the job present in the website.
 - `job page`: Job page created dynamically with filter by location,expriance and salary.
 - `course page`:user can see career oriented detail here.